Frequently Asked Questions

 "Do I have to master classic skiing before I try skating?"

 The short answer is no. However, we do recommend that you begin learning how to ski with the classic style as it’s more akin to walking and hence easier to pick up.

 "I have heard that downhills are impossible on cross country skis.
 Is this true?"

 Not at all.
-Why downhills are a little more difficult than you may encounter with traditional alpine skis the Snow Farm terrain is selected to be cross country specific.
+While downhills are a little more difficult than you may encounter with traditional alpine skis, the Snow Farm terrain is selected to be cross country specific.
 You will rarely need to use any alpine techniques such as parallel or wedge turns to navigate your way around our trail system.
 You will only encounter short gentle slopes on our beginner and intermediate terrain.
-All of these slopes have good run outs so often you wont find yourself having to snowplow or slow down at all.
+All of these slopes have good run outs, so often you wont find yourself having to snowplow or slow down at all.

 "I want to go alpine touring, can I use your back country skis?"

 Our back country skis are not touring skis.
 They are heavy duty cross country skis.
 You must use cross country specific boots and there is no way to clamp your heels down like standard alpine touring skis.
-Our back country skis are perfect for exploring the gentle hill terrain of the Pisa range, they are much lighter and hereby you can travel faster than traditional alpine touring skis.
+Our back country skis are perfect for exploring the gentle hill terrain of the Pisa range, they are much lighter and therefore you can travel faster than you can on alpine touring skis.

 "I have never been on snowshoes before will I need a lesson?"